gvwilson/sql-tutorial/index.md

 -   window over/partition
 -   begin/end transaction, commit, rollback, and raise
 -   with recursive
--   union and union all, intersect, except
--   date/time functions
 -   functions
     -   concat
     -   glob and like